However, there are common faults that will certainly weaken the structure of a dry stone wall.

 A really common mistake that those of you who ever built with lego will recognise!
 Basically a running joint should be avoided as it will always be a point of weakness where a bulge or hollow will form when the wall is under any sort of force and movement.

-Spot the running joints almost from the top to the base of the wall
+Spot the running joints and stone stacking almost from the top to the base of the wall

 'Hearting' or Filler: